 Each time a sales person is let go or quits, you run the risk of them taking clients with them.
 From this, you may experience a sales slump as a direct result of the lost clients.
 A poor hire can also risk accounts and clients while they’re on the job, by not closing deals, not following up on leads, or simply not being up to the task.

 How to get it right

-The risks of hiring the wrong person couldn’t be clearer – so how do you get it right?
+The cost of hiring the wrong sales person couldn’t be clearer – so how do you get it right?